19 min read

 H-1B Visa: Specialty Occupation Workers

 The H-1B visa is for specialty occupations requiring at least a bachelor’s degree.
-While available to Canadians, H-1B faces significant challenges: an annual cap of 85,000 visas (65,000 plus 20,000 for U.S. advanced degrees) and a lottery system when applications exceed availability.
+While available to Canadians, H-1B faces notable limitations: an annual cap of 85,000 visas (65,000 plus 20,000 for U.S. advanced degrees) and a lottery system when applications exceed availability.
 Canadian citizens have no exemption from this lottery.

 H-1B allows dual intent, making it attractive for those pursuing green cards.
-Status is initially granted for 3 years and can extend to 6 years maximum.
+USCIS grants H-1B status for an initial 3-year period, with a maximum of 6 years total.

 Other Specialized Categories